datagrok/python-misc/README.md

     datagrok
        .math                   Miscellaneous mathematics
-          .collatz             The Collatz conjecture
+          .algebra             Utilities for MAT 313 Abstract Algebra .collatz             The Collatz conjecture
+          .euclid              Euclid's Algorithms
           .stats               Utilities for statistics
           .vector              Snippets from linear algebra class
        .misc                   Miscellaneous Python scripts and utilities
+          .ansicolor           A quick hack for making ansi colored text on the terminal.
           .atomicsymlink       Change the destination of a symlink as an atomic operation.
           .autoinitialize      Mixin that auto-populates instance attributes.
           .cli                 Framework for creating tools that employ a robust command-line interface.
+          .closuredict         Various syntax sugars for use with mapping types.
           .color               Object-oriented color manipulation
           .combinatorial       Utilities for higher-order function composition.
           .debug               Small hacks for printing debugging messages.